manuXp/manuXp/README.md

-#  sobre mim <3
+#  ME

-- 👋 olá, meu nome é @manuXp
-- 👍 tchu
-- 👀 ponto
+- 😎 დ manuXp
+- 🏳️‍🌈 么 anime,series and games
-- 🌱 I’m currently learning ...
+- 🌱 ♫ listen to music
-- 💞️ I’m looking to collaborate on ...
+- 💞️ ☾ watch the moon
-- 📫 How to reach me ...
+- 📫 〩 malungos

 <!---
 manuXp/manuXp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.